Official vehicles not to be allowed in polls: SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Supreme Court (SC) on Thursday ordered to withdraw vehicles used by ministers and departments without entitlement till midnight as it observed that government vehicles would not be allowed to be used in the elections.
+LAHORE: The Supreme Court (SC) on Thursday ordered to withdraw vehicles used by ministers and departments without entitlement till mid-night as it observed the government vehicles would not be allowed to be used in the elections.

 The three-member bench, headed by Chief Justice of Pakistan (CJP) Mian Saqib Nisar, passed these orders while hearing a suo motu notice of utilisation of sport utility vehicles by the ministers and officers beyond their entitlements.